TurnbullCourses/cs345-project01-ellen-billy-travis/README.md

 https://drive.google.com/file/d/1EGT8TMok6fjgRhuCI_TGFmP8BGSkTbso/view?usp=sharing

 Three Use Cases that you will implement first:
-1. - Customer
+1. - Login
-2. - Teller
+2. - createAccount
-3. - Admin
+3. - Deposit

 Which classes & methods do you need to implement for these use cases?
 (Indicated which team member is responsible for the implemenation)
-1. - checkBalance
+1. - customerLogin
-2. - withdraw
+2. - createChecking
-3. - deposit
+3. - createSaving
-4. - transfer
+4. - deposit
-5. - createAccount
+5. - isAmountValid
-6. - createChecking
+6. - <<Add more...>>
-7. - createSaving
-8. - closeAccount
-9. - checkOverall
-10. - requestReport
-11. - freezeAccount
-12. - unfreezeAccount
-5. - tellerLogin
-5. - customerLogin
-5. - adminLogin

 Don't forget to use Test-Driven Development (TDD)
 1. Write Class and Method Function Headers